Book 5 in the Cursed Clan Series

 A twig snapped, and Anice stilled.
 She did as her cousin Callum had taught her and listened.
 More rustling.
 Not the wind and definitely bigger than most of the nocturnal animals in the area.
 Her instinct told her to run as fast as she could, but a voice stopped her.

 “Lady Anice, do not fret,” an older, weary voice called out to her.
 When the person came into view, Anice recognized her.
 The witch who told fortunes and saved lives.

 “I wasn’t fretting,” she lied.
 “What are you doing out and about this late?”

 “I could ask the same of you, but I know why you are here.”
 She sighed.
 “Frederica had a baby tonight and I attended the birthing.”

 She nodded but said nothing else.
 Anice wanted to ask the woman more, to know everything about her future, but she controlled the urge…barely.

 “I should get home before I am missed,” she said, brushing the grass and twigs from her plaid.
-“Good evening.”
+“Good eve.”

-She only got three steps away before the witch called out to her, “Don’t you want to know your future, Lady Anice?”
+She took three steps before the witch called out to her, “Don’t you want to know your future, Lady Anice?”

 Anice hated the fact that she did.
 More than anything in the world right now.
 She turned to face the witch.
 “I doona think that is a good idea.”